-The Yachats shoreline is part of the North Marine Protected Area (MPA).
+The Yachats shoreline is part of a Marine Protected Area (MPA).

-The Cape Perpetua Marine Reserve with MPAs is the largest marine reserve network in Oregon.
-Visitors here have opportunities for scenic and wildlife viewing, hiking, and guided outdoor learning, stewardship, and citizen science activities.
-A speakers’ series is offered in winter.
+The Cape Perpetua Marine Reserve with its MPAs is the largest marine reserve network in Oregon.
+Visitors here have opportunities for scenic and wildlife viewing, hiking, guided outdoor learning, stewardship, and community science activities.

-The region includes 18.8 square miles along the shore, 14.1 square miles of ocean habitat, and a reef complex that hosts diverse species of rockfish, including copper, vermillion, and quillback.
-It is adjacent to some of the most protected and outstanding old-growth coastal rainforest and is home to the Central Coast Marbled Murrelet Important Bird Area, as well as 15 seabird nesting colonies, including the Pacific’s largest mainland breeding colony of Brandts cormorants at Heceta Head.
+The Cape Perpetua Marine Reserve and MPA region includes 18.8 square miles along the shore, 14.1 square miles of ocean habitat, and a reef complex that hosts diverse species of rockfish, including copper, vermillion, and quillback.
+It is adjacent to some of the most protected and outstanding old-growth coastal rainforest, which is home to the Central Coast Marbled Murrelet Important Bird Area, as well as 15 seabird nesting colonies, including the Pacific’s largest mainland breeding colony of Brandts cormorants at Heceta Head.
 (Heceta Head is 14 miles south of Yachats.)

 Day Use State Parks in town are MPA points of access within Yachats.